 Bertagna has also written numerous books on goaltending as well as a pictorial history of Harvard University athletics.
 In the mid-1980's, Bertagna also edited two editions of Not The Boston Globe, a successful parody of the daily newspaper sold throughout New England.

-Bertagna, has carved out a unique career in the sport he first played as a freshman goalie at Harvard University in 1969.
-After spending 15 years as the primary ice hockey administrator the Eastern College Athletic Conference (ECAC), Bertagna became Hockey East's fourth commissioner on July 1, 1997.
+Bertagna is best known for his administrative work in college hockey.
+After spending 15 years as the primary ice hockey administrator the ECAC, Bertagna became Hockey East's fourth commissioner on July 1, 1997.
 A native of Arlington, Massachusetts, Bertagna began working at the ECAC in 1982, when he was named Tournament Director.
-He was later named Executive Director of Ice Hockey and then became Ice Hockey Commissioner in 1991.
+He was later named Executive Director of Ice Hockey before he was appointed Ice Hockey Commissioner in 1991.

-As a player, Bertagna began at Arlington (MA) High School, and then went on to Harvard University, playing for three Hall of Fame coaches: Ed Burns at Arlington and Ralph "Cooney" Weiland and Bill Cleary at Harvard.
+As a player, Bertagna began at Arlington (Mass.)
+High School, before going on to Harvard University.
+During his early career, he played for and learned from four Hall of Fame coaches: Ed Burns at Arlington, and Ralph "Cooney" Weiland, Bill Cleary and Tim Taylor at Harvard.
 A two-year starter at Harvard (1971-72 and 1972-73), Bertagna led the Ivy League with a 2.45 GAA in 1972.
 After Harvard, he played professionally for the Milwau- kee Admirals and in Cortina, Italy.
-He led his S.G.
+He helped lead his S.G.
 Cortina d'Ampezzo squad to the 1975 Italian Championship.

-Bertagna and his wife Kathy, a two-sport athlete at Bates College, reside in Gloucester with their three children, Bobby (16), Joey (14) and Grace (12).
+Bertagna and his wife Kathy, a two-sport athlete at Bates College, reside in Gloucester with their three children, Bobby (21), Joey (19) and Grace (16).